asglabs2025/ansible/README.md

 # Ansible Configuration for Homelab VMs

-This folder contains Ansible playbooks and inventory to configure VMs deployed via Terraform in this repo.
+This folder contains Ansible config for environment automation
 ## Folder Structure

 ```